cinnData/PythonBootcamp/Lectures/[PY-07] NumPy and Matplotlib.md

 Out[17]: array([4, 5, 6, 7, 8, 9])
 ```

 1D Boolean masks are often used to filter out rows of a data set.
-In the following example we find an easy example, filtering by gender.
+In the following section we present an easy example, filtering by gender.

 ## An example